stackotter/stackotter-website/src/blog/sooctf-2023-writeups.md

 From my understanding, angr essentially has a mathematical constraints solver (which utilises symbolic execution) which can be used to vastly reduce the space of inputs that have to be searched.
-First the script constrains the flag to be exactly 10 characters (80 bits), and secondly it constrains all bytes to be between 48 and 57 inclusive (the range of digit characters in ASCII).
+First, the example script constrains the flag to be exactly 10 characters (80 bits), and secondly, it constrains all bytes to be between 48 and 57 inclusive (the range of the characters `'1'` to `'9'` in ASCII).
 Now it's time to start applying this to the challenge at hand.

 ### Setting up angr

-First things first, I updated the script to load our target binary and search for `Congratulations` while avoiding `Keep going`.
+First things first, I updated the script to load our target binary and configured it to search for `Congratulations` and avoid `Keep going`.

 ```python
 proj = angr.Project('files/st_angr', # ...